jamesrharwood/thesis/data/barriers.md

 ---

 id: need-prompts
-title: Researchers may forget to use RGs at earlier research stages
+title: Researchers may forget to use reporting guidelines at earlier research stages
 driver_id: opportunity
 relation_ids: [need-enough-time, need-right-time]
 ---

-Having been told to complete a checklist upon journal submission, researchers may forget to use a RG earlier next time.
+Having been told to complete a checklist upon journal submission, researchers may forget to use a reporting guideline earlier next time.

-NB forgetting is different to [not realising](#sec-when-to-use) that RGs can be used early.
+NB forgetting is different to [not realising](#sec-when-to-use) that reporting guidelines can be used early.

 ---